zrobertson466920/zrobertson466920.github.io/_posts/2021-8-12-An-Incremental-Buy-Out-Model.md

 a_{n+1} = \max (a_n , a_n \cdot \mathbb{I}(w_n > a_n)+1), \quad a_0 = 0
 $$

 The asymptotic behavior of $$\lbrace a_n \rbrace$$ determines the profitibility of the website.
 The ultimate thing to try and calculate would be something like an upper-bound on the long-term profit and compare it with some educated guesses such as the linear rate attainable with a constant pricing model or the naive quadratic expectation one might expect if you think of adding the ask prices together.
-It turns out that we do worse than both approaches we get that the profit $$o(\nu^2 \log(n))$$.
+It turns out that we do worse than both approaches.
+We'll show that the profit is $$o(\nu^2 \log(n))$$.

 ## First Thoughts

-As an aside, it's interesting that if the increments were not thresholded we might be able to work out the asymptotic form of the ask price without an independence assumption.
+As an aside, it's interesting to note that if the increments were not thresholded we can work out the asymptotic form of the ask price without an independence assumption.

 **Lemma 1:** Suppose $$(X_i)$$ are zero mean subgaussian with scale parameter $$\nu$$.
 Then,